fergarciadlc/ML-LecturesNotes/README.md

 # ML-LecturesNotes
-Lecture Notes from Andrew Ng - Machine Learning (coursera)
+LaTeX Lecture Notes from Andrew Ng - Machine Learning (coursera)

+These are the lectures notes from Coursera resources, I'm updating them while I review the lessons.
+Feel free to contribute.